wellenvogel/avnav-history-plugin/Readme.md

 ```
 Whenever the file is opened or AvNav is restarted a header line (starting with H) is written that contains the current field names that will be collected.
 After every period with data a "D" line is written that has a timestamp and the data values.
-The the files are read during start up the plugin compares the field names in the file with its configured names and reads
+When the files are read during start up the plugin compares the field names in the file with its configured names and reads
-just the macthing fields.
+just the matching fields.
 This way you can easily change the data that you collect without loosing old data.

 The plugin spawns an own thread that is doing some housekeeping by deleting the oldest entries internally (older then storeTime hours).
 It will also remove old files that will not be used any more.